Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 Linking neuroscience and psychology: how the brain drives behaviour and how behaviour affects the brain.

 Biopsychology is the study of behaviour from a biological perspective.
 Consider: Why do we eat?
 Sleep?
 Get stressed?
 Have sex?
-Take drugs?
-These behaviours are driven by biological processes occurring in the brain, often in response to cues from the environment.
+These behaviours are driven by biological processes occurring in the nervous system, often in response to cues from the environment.

 In this class we will combine the disciplines of neuroscience and psychology to build an appreciation of why - biologically - we do some of the things we do.